Quickstart: Explore and analyze costs with cost analysis

 Amortized cost breaks down reservation purchases into daily chunks and spreads them over the duration of the reservation term.
 For example, instead of seeing a $365 purchase on January 1, you'll see a $1.00 purchase every day from January 1 to December 31.
 In addition to basic amortization, these costs are also reallocated and associated by using the specific resources that used the reservation.
 For example, if that $1.00 daily charge was split between two virtual machines, you'd see two $0.50 charges for the day.
 If part of the reservation isn't utilized for the day, you'd see one $0.50 charge associated with the applicable virtual machine and another $0.50 charge with a charge type of

 UnusedReservation.
-Note that unused reservation costs can be seen only when viewing amortized cost.
+Unused reservation costs can be seen only when viewing amortized cost.

 The following image shows resource group names.
 You can group by tag to view total costs per tag or use the Cost by resource view to see all tags for a particular resource.